Title

 TITLE 9.
 REGULATION OF BUSINESSES, TRADES AND PROFESSIONS

-CHAPTER 9-XXXX.
+CHAPTER 9-6700.
 MINIMUM TRAINING FOR SECURITY OFFICERS

-§ 9-XX01.
+§ 9-6701.
 Purpose.

 The purpose of this Chapter is to enhance the safety requirements and standards currently operating in Philadelphia’s private security industry for the benefit of the public by ensuring that buildings are staffed with workers who receive the training necessary to protect its occupants and property.

-A prohibition on an untrained security workforce and a rigorous training program will ensure that security officers are trained in a range of essential skills including counterterrorism, crime prevention, fire and other building safety, disaster recovery, first aid, community health and wellness, and coordination with police, fire, and emergency personnel during an emergency.
+A prohibition on an untrained security workforce and a rigorous training program will ensure that security officers are trained in a range of essential skills including crime prevention, fire and other building safety, first aid, community health and wellness, and coordination with police, fire, and emergency personnel during an emergency.

-§ 9-XX02.
+§ 9-6702.
 Definitions.

 (5) “Employ” is as defined in 43 P.S. § 333.103(f).

-(6) “Security Employer” means any individual, corporation, association, partnership, or business trust or other business entity, or any group of persons, or a successor thereof, that employs more than fifteen (15) Security Employees to perform Security Services at one (1) or more Covered Property.
+(6) “Security Employer” means any individual, corporation, association, partnership, or business trust or other business entity, or any group of persons, or a successor thereof, that employs sixteen (16) or more Security Employees within the City of Philadelphia.

-(7) “Security Employee” means a person employed at least 40 hours in a year at a Covered Property to perform one (1) or more of the following functions: protection of individuals and/or property from harm or unlawful or unauthorized activity; and deterrence, observation, detection and/or reporting of incidents in order to prevent or abate any harmful, unlawful or unauthorized activity; but shall exclude any City, County, State and Federal law enforcement officers, or any law enforcement officer pursuant to 22 Pa.
-C.S.A. § 501.
+(7) “Security Employee” means a person employed at least 40 hours during any one year period at a Covered Property primarily to perform Security Services; but does not include any City, County, State and Federal law enforcement officers; any law enforcement officer pursuant to 22 Pa.
+C.S.A. § 501; or any person licensed and trained in the use of firearms for private security purposes.

-§ 9-XX03.
+§ 9-6703.
 Training Requirement for Security Officers.

-(2) The required training shall include a minimum of forty (40) hours of initial instruction within ninety (90) days of hire for newly hired Security Employees, and within one hundred and eighty (180) days of the effective date of this Chapter for existing Security Employees.
+(a) a minimum of forty (40) hours of training (.1) within ninety (90) days of hire for Security Employees hired after the effective date of this Chapter, and (.2) within one hundred and eighty (180) days of the effective date of this Chapter for Security Employees employed on such date; and

-(2) The Agency shall develop a process for designating a Certified Security Training Program that involves an application procedure, notice of requisite criteria and qualifications, guidance and other assistance as determined by the Agency.
+(2) The Agency shall develop a process for certifying one or more security training program that involves an application procedure, notice of requisite criteria and qualifications, guidance and other assistance as determined by the Agency.

-(3) The Agency shall only certify a Certified Security Training Program that satisfies the following criteria:
+(3) The Agency shall only certify security training program that satisfies the following criteria:

-(a) The Certified Security Training Program must be owned or operated by an entity exempt from federal income taxation under section 501(c)(3), 501(c)(4) or 501(c)(5) of the Internal Revenue Code; and
+(a) The Certified Security Training Program must be owned or operated by an entity exempt from federal income taxation under section 501(c)(3), 501(c)(4) or 501(c)(5) of the Internal Revenue Code;

 (b) The Certified Security Training Program must not be owned, controlled or dominated by any Security Employer;